Rahulnisanth/ACM/README.md

 After installation, you can configure the extension via the **VS Code settings** or using the command palette.
 Here's how you can configure different aspects of the extension:

+### Start the Auto-Committer

+To start the auto-commit process:

+1. Open the command palette again.
+2. Type and select **"Start the Auto-Commit extension"**.
+3. The extension will begin monitoring your workspace and commit changes at the set intervals.

 ### Set Auto-Commit Time Duration

 To configure the interval at which the extension commits automatically: